richardcom/tp/docs/DeveloperGuide.md

     1. Other incorrect commands to try: `editReview`, `editReview 1 rn/3` <br>
        Expected: The exception message is shown in the status message.
 The book list shown is not changed.

+### Reporting a problem

+1. Reporting a problem using `report`
+    i.
+Prerequisites: No duplicate problem with the same description exists.
+Severity must be `high`, `medium`, or `low`, case-insensitive.

+    ii.
+Test case: `report s/high d/book is broken`
+        Expected: Problem successfully added, detailed information shown in the status bar.

+    iii.
+Test case: enter `report s/medium d/book is broken` after the previous test case.
+        Expected: Duplicate problem detected, as shown in the status bar.

+    iv.
+Test case: `report d/floor is dirty s/medium`
+        Expected: Problem successfully added, detailed information shown in the status bar.

+    v.
+Other incorrect commands to try:`report`, `report s/important d/book is lost`, etc.

-### Viewing the recorded problem reports
+### Viewing reported problems

-1. Viewing the recorded problem reports using `view`
+1. Viewing reported probems using `view`

-    1. Prerequisites:
+    i.
+Prerequisites: NA.

+    ii.
+Test case: `view`
+        Expected: All reported problems shown in the problem section (the right side of the window).
+If no problem has yet been reported, the problem section will be empty.

+### Deleting a problem report

+1. Deleting a problem report using `deleteProblemReport`

+    1. Prerequisites: view all reports using the `view` command.
+Multiple reports in the list.

-    1. Test case:
+    1. Test case: `deleteProblemReport 1`
-       Expected:
+       Expected: The details of the deleted report is shown in the status bar.

-    1. Test case:
+    1. Test case: `deleteProblemReport 0`
-       Expected:
+       Expected: Invalid command format.

-    1. Other incorrect commands to try:
+    1. Other incorrect commands to try: `deleteProblemReport -1`, `deleteProblemReport`, etc.

 ### Finding a problem report

 1. Finding a problem report using `findProblemReport`